University of Nottingham Students' Union: Student-Run Services

 Previous Student Run Services have existed including Week One which put on events in freshers week to welcome new students but was abolished in 2014/2015 after Week One Reps had been found encouraging the chanting of violent necrophilia and sexism.
 The non-SRS replacement Welcome Program was subsequently established to undertake a similar role to Week One with greater oversight to prevent any repetition of such incidents.

-Societies & Volunteering
+Societies

-The University of Nottingham Students' Union has one of the largest ranges of student societies and volunteering opportunities in the UK.
-There are over 200 societies that cover a wide range of interests from bell-ringing to chess to gliding.
-There are also extensive local and international volunteering opportunities at the Students' Union, notably the InterVol student-led community volunteering initiative, as well as societies that support the British Red Cross and Oxfam.
+The University of Nottingham Students' Union administers one of the largest student society programmes in the United Kingdom, with over 450 student groups as of 2026.
+The Union claims that this is the highest number of societies of any UK university.
+Societies operate across a broad spectrum of interests, including academic and subject-based groups, cultural and faith societies, political organisations, performance and creative arts groups, and recreational and specialist hobby societies.
+Activities range from traditional pursuits such as chess and gliding to more niche interests and activities such as medieval combat.

+The Nottingham Economics & Finance Society (NEFS) is reported to be the largest society at the university, claiming a membership of over 4,000 students.
+This figure is partly due to the fact that all first-year economics students at the university are entitled to free membership as part of their course.

+The Nottingham Debating Union is among the oldest student organisations at the university, having existed in some form since 1927.
+The society has historically organised weekly debate training sessions, participated in inter-university debating competitions, and hosted public debates on campus.
+Other longstanding societies include the Nottingham University Conservative Association, founded in 1933, and the Bellringing Society, established in 1958.
+These societies reflect the longstanding tradition of organised extracurricular activity at the university.

+Societies at the University of Nottingham are student-led and typically managed by elected committees, with oversight and administrative support provided by the Students' Union.
+They organise a range of activities including regular meetings, competitions, performances, conferences, and social events throughout the academic year.

 Sports

 There are over 70 sporting clubs affiliated to the Students' Union.
 As well as the Sports Clubs, the Union also runs one of the largest intramural sporting programmes in the country with hundreds of teams competing each week in a variety of sports including rugby, football (5-a-side and 11-a-side), hockey, basketball, ten pin bowling and volleyball.
 The winners of each sport then compete in an annual intramural varsity match against Loughborough University.